Parametrized Sharing for Multi-Agent Hybrid DRL for Multiple Multi-Functional RISs-Aided Downlink NOMA Networks: Simulation Results

-Fig. \ref{Fig.4} illustrates the convergence behavior of PMHRL compared to other DRL methods.
-It shows that PMHRL not only achieves a faster convergence but outperforms other methods with the highest EE.
+Fig. \ref{Fig.4} shows that PMHRL not only achieves a faster convergence but outperforms other methods with the highest EE.
+Note that under standard Markov assumptions of the bounded state/action spaces and sufficient exploration, the learning process remains well-defined and empirically stable.
 We can observe that MA-HDRL without parametrized sharing converges more slowly than the other algorithms.
-This is attributed to the decentralized learning without information sharing, making it challenging to capture effective policies during early training.
-Also, PMHRL achieves up to a 30$\%$ improvement in EE compared to hybrid DRL due to limited computation and storage capability for tacking high-dimensional actions and states.
+This is attributed to the decentralized learning without information sharing, making it challenging to capture effective policies.
+Also, PMHRL achieves up to a 30$\%$ improvement in EE compared to hybrid DRL due to limited computation and storage capability for tackling high-dimensional state-actions.
 Moreover, pure PPO architecture \cite{ref21} exhibits the second-lowest EE due to the lack of hybrid learning mechanisms.
-Finally, DQN shows the lowest EE performance, primarily due to its large discrete state–action space and quantization errors.
+DQN shows the lowest EE performance due to its large discrete state-action space and quantization errors.
+Simulations are performed using an Intel Core i7-13700 central processing unit (CPU) and NVIDIA GeForce RTX 4060 graphics processing unit (GPU).
+The DQN, PPO, Hybrid-DRL, MA-HDRL, and PMHRL possess the computational complexity orders of $\mathcal{O}(Q N_B N_H (N_L N_H + Q J + L_Q (J+NK+2QMK)))$, $\mathcal{O}(2 Q N_B N_H (N_L N_H + Q J + NK + 2QMK ))$, $\mathcal{O}(3 Q N_B N_L N_H^2 + 3 N_H Q J + N_H (J+NK+2QMK))$, $\mathcal{O}(3 N_B N_L N_H^2 + 3 N_H J + N_H (J+NK+2MK))$, and $\mathcal{O}(3 N_B N_L N_H^2 + 3 N_H J + 4 N_H (J+NK+2MK))$, respectively. $N_B/N_L/N_L$ are the number of training batch sizes, neural layers, and hidden neurons per layer, respectively. $L_Q$ is the quantization level for continuous variables in DQN.
+We further quantify the storage memory and execution time per step for each agent across benchmarks.
+Specifically, the storage memory requirements for DQN, PPO, Hybrid-DRL, MA-HDRL and PMHRL are $\{0.90, 0.39, 0.54, 0.44, 0.45\}$ MB, whereas their respective execution time per step is $\{0.498, 0.0098, 0.019, 0.017, 0.017\}$ s.